mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 ---
 # Journey global report {#journey-global-report}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_global_report"
+>title="Journey global report"
+>abstract="The Journey global report allows you to measure the impact of your journeys over a selected time period.
+Your report is divided into different widgets detailing your journey's success and errors.
+Each reporting dashboard can be modified by resizing or removing widgets."

 Journey global report can be accessed directly from your journey with the **[!UICONTROL View report]** button.

 ![](assets/report_journey.png)